Her husband took his own life after he was bullied on the job

 Two other former employees described instances of verbal and emotional abuse.
 Both say they were called worthless and stupid, and both said their work at the RM had a lasting emotional impact.

 Neither wanted to be identified due to the fear of possible legal action and professional backlash.

-He says that, in his view, both Connie Henning and Bob Duhaime were bullied.
+Bob Pylypow, the former reeve of the RM of Parkdale, says that, in his view, both Connie Henning and Bob Duhaime were bullied.
+Pylypow left in 2016.

 He calls Bob "a heck of a grader man and a good person" and says he remembers Bob telling him one morning that he'd received four text messages from a councillor before 6:00 am.